jliu473/egg-bert/README.md

 EGG-BERT is a cost-effective transformer-based model for the Automatic Essay Scoring (AES) task.

-(Final Project for 6.8611 Quantitative Methods for Natural Language Processing)
+(Final Project for MIT's 6.8611 Quantitative Methods for Natural Language Processing)

 ### Instructions for use: